-A \emph{malleable coding} scheme preserves some portion of the codeword of $X_1^n$ and modifies the remainder into a new codeword from which $Y_1^n$ may be decoded reliably using the same deterministic codebook.
+A \emph{malleable coding} scheme preserves a portion of the codeword of $X_1^n$ and modifies the remainder into a new codeword from which $Y_1^n$ may be decoded reliably.

-There are several possible notions of preserving a portion of the codeword of $X_1^n$.
-Here we concentrate on a \emph{malleability cost} defined through the reuse of a fixed part of the old codeword in generating a codeword for $Y_1^n$.
-We call this \emph{fixed segment reuse} since a segment is cut from the codeword for $X_1^n$ and reused as part of the codeword for $Y_1^n$.
-Without loss of generality, the fixed portion can be taken to be the beginning of the codeword, so the new codeword is a fixed prefix followed by a new suffix.
+There are several possible notions of preserving a portion of a codeword.
+Here we consider reusing a fixed part of the codeword for $X_1^n$ in generating a codeword for $Y_1^n$.
+We call this \emph{fixed reuse} since a segment is cut from the old codeword and reused as part of the new codeword.
+Without loss of generality, the fixed portion can be taken to be at the beginning, so the new codeword is a fixed prefix followed by a new suffix.